mtask/multissh/README.md

 #Multissh

-Run same command on multiple servers.
-SSH key base authentication is needed.
+Run command, script or copy files on multiple servers at same time.

 ## Configuration

 - Servers

+Add your ssh public key to server.

 Put your servers to multissh.conf with the following syntax(without ""), one server per line:
 "user@server=user"

 To use different port jus put port after server, e.g: